Last Updated on October 11, 2021

 The world has long celebrated Vitamin C for its immune-fighting powers that help prevent illnesses and promote healing.
 However, Vitamin C also reigns as a premier skin care ingredient that can dramatically improve your skin quality and appearance.
 According to a study printed in the Aesthetic Surgery Journal, topical Vitamin C ointments can be effectively used for photo-protective and anti-inflammatory effects.
 But what does this mean for the appearance of your skin?
 Learn more about why the power of Vitamin C is a must-have ingredient for choosing a Vitamin C serum and more.

-- ✅ THIS KOREAN SKIN CARE VITAMIN C serum contains the same potent, active ingredients as the $160 Skinceuticals CE Ferulic Serum
+- THIS KOREAN SKIN CARE VITAMIN C serum contains the same potent, active ingredients as more expensive CE Ferulic Serums